 Rockefeller Centre - every ice-skating scene you've ever seen in a Christmas movie set in America happened here.
 Probably.
 Just trust us, it's iconic.
 While the rink and famous Christmas tree are the stars of the show in winter, in the warmer months you'll usually find pop-up bars and seating areas so you can enjoy a cocktail or a bite to eat in the heart of it all.

-What are the top hotels in New York?
+What are the top hotels for your New York holidays 2025 / 2026?

 Hotel Belleclaire - it's swanky, it's got a bakery on site, and its façade was the filming spot for some scenes in The Equaliser (the one with Denzel Washington).
 Need we go on?